ambaker1/OpenSeesNotepadPlusPlus/README.md

   If you click "save", you can save it as a shortcut.
 I have mine set as CTRL-SHIFT-ENTER

 ## Variable List:
-  *A list of all defined variables in a .Tcl file*
+  *A list of all defined variables in a .Tcl file.*

   **Installation Instructions**\
   Open the functionList.xml file in "%appdata%/Notepad++", and add the following: